adammrr/6129COMP-Project/INSTALL-README.txt

 4) npm start

 You should now see in the console - 'Node app is running on port xxxx' where 'xxxx' is the assigned port.
-You now must leave this command prompt running in the background.a
+You now must leave this command prompt running in the background.